How Electronic Time Clocks Ensure Compliance with Labor Laws

 The latest electronic time clocks cut back on time theft with more sophisticated employee identification, and also keep better track of time and attendance with systems designed to fit the most complex organizations – ones with multiple locations, different projects on the go, mobile workforces and much more.

 The FLSA and laws in most states demand companies keep accurate records of hours worked and wages paid to nonexempt employees.
 Exempt employees are on salary.
 Non-exempt employees work for an hourly wage.

 While federal and state laws don’t specify how employers track nonexempt worker hours, many companies seek to comply with FLSA and other laws using a variety of manual and electronic time clock systems.
 These can include handwritten time cards, cards or badges with magnetic stripes, PIN entry set-ups, and even biometric time clocks, which use scans of unique biological features – such as fingerprints, hand prints and irises – to confirm each employee’s identity.

 Any system that depends on employees to keep track of their own hours can lead to after-the-fact estimating that could distort the true number.
-With increasing levels of sophistication, the various electronic time clocks are very good at keeping accurate time-and-attendance information.
+With increasing levels of sophistication, the various employee time clocks are very good at keeping accurate time-and-attendance information.

 However, it’s still possible for employees to share work badges or PIN numbers and continue the practice of buddy punching.
 Biometric time clocks provide the best protection against this abuse.